kubesphere/website/content/en/blogs/TiDB-on-KubeSphere-upload-helm-chart.md

     ![release-prompt](https://ap3.qingstor.com/kubesphere-website/docs/20201201153423.png)

-11. To view the app released, click **App Store** in the top left corner and you can see it in the App Store.
+11. To view the app released, click **App Store** in the top-left corner and you can see it in the App Store.
 Likewise, you can deploy **tidb-cluster** to the App Store by following the same step.

     ![tidb-operator](https://ap3.qingstor.com/kubesphere-website/docs/20201201154211.png)